Posts

 Babylon Rides the Beast

-Babylon, the Great Harlot, for centuries has ridden the Beast from the Sea and its seven heads and ten horns – Revelation 17:7-13.
-Cosmic “ Babylon ” sits on the same malignant creature that John saw earlier “ ascending from the sea .”
-It combines the four “ beasts from the sea ” presented in the book of Daniel .
-Now, we discover its “lineage” and preview its destruction described with language from Daniel’s vision of the “ fourth beast ” and the “ little horn .”
+End-Time “ Babylon ” sits on the same beastly entity that John saw “ ascending from the Sea ” in Chapter 13, but it combines the four “ Beasts ” of Daniel into one final malignant creature bent on destroying the saints.
+In Chapter 17, its “lineage” and inevitable destruction are described with language from Daniel’s vision of the “ Little Horn ” and the “ Fourth Beast .”

 Great Harlot Revealed